 Although not as common as West Nile Virus, but EEEV has a high mortality rate of 33%.
 Most cases have been found in the Gulf Coast and Atlantic States.
 The primary transmission cycle takes place in swampy locations and those that are at higher risk of infection are those that work and play in these endemic areas.

 This virus had previously been found in parts of Africa, Southern Europe, and Asia, but in 2013 the first locally transmitted case occurred in the Caribbean and over 750 travelers have returned to the US. infected with the virus.
-Eleven locally transmitted cases were reported in Florida in 2014.
+Twelve locally transmitted cases were reported in Florida in 2014.
 The mosquito that vectors the virus is an aggressive daytime species and can spread the virus from an infected person to others.
 Bama Mosquito Solutions provides home pest control services for the mosquitoes that vector this disease

 Other Diseases Vectored by Mosquitos: